Ernyoke/certified-aws-solutions-architect-professional/05-compute/elb.md

         - Rule conditions: host-header, http-header, http-request-method, path-pattern, query-string and source-ip
         - Rule actions: forward, redirect, fixed-response, authenticate-oidc and authenticate-cognito
     - The connection from the LB and the instance is a separate connection
+    - If you need to forward connections without terminating on the LB, then you need to consider NLB. (<span style="color: #ff5733;">EXAM</span>)
 - **Network Load Balancer (NLB)**:
     - NLBs are layer 4 load balancers, meaning they support TPC, TLS, UDP, TCP_UDP connections
     - They have no understanding of HTTP or HTTPS => no concept of network stickiness
-    - They are really fast, can handle millions of request per second having 25% latency of ALBs
+    - They are really fast, can handle millions of request per second having 25% latency of ALBs because they don't have to deal with any  of the heavy computational upper layers.
-    - Recommended for SMTP, SSH, game servers, financial apps (not HTTP(S))
+    - Recommended for SMTP, SSH, game servers, financial apps (not HTTP(S)) <-- <span style="color: #ff5733;">EXAM</span>
     - Health checks can only check ICMP or TCP handshake
-    - They can be allocated with static IP addresses
+    - They can be allocated with static IP addresses which is udeful for whitelisting which is beneficial for corporate client.
-    - They can forward TCP straight through the instances => unbroken encryption
+    - They can forward TCP straight through the instances => unbroken encryption <-- <span style="color: #ff5733;">EXAM</span>
-    - NLBs can be used for PrivateLink
+    - NLBs can be used for PrivateLink <-- <span style="color: #ff5733;">EXAM</span>

+- **Scenarios for NLB**:
+    - Unbroken encryption
+    - Static IP for whitelisting
+    - Fast performance
+    - Protocols other tha HTTP or HTTPS
+    - Privatelink

 ## Session Stickiness